liu-song-6/linux/Documentation/admin-guide/cgroup-v2.rst

 process, and these processes may need to be moved to the root cgroup before the cpu controller can be enabled.

+Some latency sensitive applications experience high latency when the CPU is fully utilized. cpu.headroom knob provides mechanism to reserve CPU headroom that are only available to certain applications.

 CPU Interface Files
 ~~~~~~~~~~~~~~~~~~~